Healing is a journey, not a destination

 Found the true love of my life

 While many of these accomplishments are things that were very personal to me, the point is that I was able to determine what I wanted out of life and take steps in that direction.
-Not everything I wanted or pursued turned out the way I had hoped, not by a longshot!
+Not everything I wanted or pursued turned out the way I had hoped—not by a longshot!
 But in the same vein, some of the things that happened were things I never could have dreamed possible.

 Healing Is a Continuing Journey

 Even with all the things I’ve been able to change about my life, and to accomplish, and to receive from God and/or the Universe, I recognize that healing will require constant upkeep.
 It’s very much like recovery from substance addiction in that we learned a destructive behavior pattern, so we have to learn new behavior to make sure we stay away from the same traps.
-I still have to think through my reaction to things, but with practice, it has become much easier to quickly and accurately say, “Oh, I’m reacting this way because of this and this is what I need to do.”
+I still have to think through my reactions to things, but with practice, it has become much easier to quickly and accurately say, “Oh, I’m reacting this way because of that and this is what I need to do.”